svx/k8-traefik/docs/tutorial.md

 ---

-## Apply Configuration
+## Apply The Configuration

-In the next step, you will use `kubectl` to apply the configuration to your cluster.
+In the next step, you will use `kubectl` to apply the configuration to your cluster:

 ```shell
 kubectl apply -f 00-role.yml \